-If the parents cannot agree, the court will decide whether the relocation is proposed in good faith and is in the best interest of the child.
+If the parents cannot agree, the court will decide whether to permit a proposed relocation based on the best interest of the child.

 Where can I get more information?

 Your attorney can answer any questions and give you advice about your legal rights and responsibilities.